 Globalisation did promote higher living standards and improved productivity, however it took women entrepreneurs over two decades to find a firm footing and start establishing their small businesses.
 Globalisation opened doors for opportunity in the business arena with a better flow of foreign investment and technology, and small business owners were able to deliver better products, increasing customer satisfaction.
 With new businesses emerging at a fast pace, employment opportunities also increased, as did competition in the market.

 In the Indian MSME sector, women-led businesses are about 20.37% and contribute around 23.3% of the labour force, according to a report from the Indian Brand Equity Foundation (IBEF).
 There are 13.5 to 15.7 million businesses owned by women that provide employment to 22-27 million people.
 They are considered as the backbone of the Indian economy.
 It is also estimated that the national economy could add up USD 770 billion which is 18% more to the global GDP by 2025 with increased participation of women in the labour force.
-With an increase in the number of startups and adoption of inclusive work culture, it is expected that women-led business will grow 90% in the next 5 years.
+With an increase in the number of startups and adoption of inclusive work culture, it is expected that women-led businesses will grow 90% in the next 5 years.
+According to recent government data released, The female labour force participation rate rose to 24% in Q2 FY24 from 23.2% in the previous quarter and 21.7% in Q2 FY23.

 In a country where the benchmark set for women is limiting themselves to managing household responsibilities, things have developed to a great extent where there are currently 15.7 million women-led businesses.
 This shows that women can grow exponentially and could be a huge game-changer for the MSME sector.